 What kalengjelek’s booklet contains are various information regarding boys love (BL) genre, yaoi, and the fujoshi/fudanshi fans of such genre.
 The information range from historical overview; criticisms, debates and censorship surrounding BL and yaoi; list of resources for BL contents on the Internet; travel guide to BL havens in Japan; and glossary.
 The information are presented in the style of Buku Pintar, a series of handbook or almanac created by Indonesian writer Iwan Gayo, from the cover design elements to boxes providing related details or specific examples.
 Thus, akin to how fans may create “parodies” of existing works into BL or yaoi narratives, so too this booklet “parodies” a popular general knowledge reference book to speak about BL and its fans.
 Humorous afterword and topic headers with famlilar fujoshi self-deprecating jokes also lends some friendly, relaxed feel to the presentation.

 But despite the parodic and humorous aspects, the booklet is built upon a strong foundation.
 The reference section near the end of the book cites dozens of books, essays, and researches on BL and its fans from writers and scholars from Japan and other countries.
-Although the foreword says the booklet is made for fun, it also mentions that the author have researched about BL for undergraduate study purposes before, so the contents can draw from the references from that past research.
+Although the foreword says the booklet is made for fun, it also mentions that the author have researched about BL for undergraduate study purposes before, so the contents are drawn from the references from that past research.
 They provide some reliable details and varied perspectives that give more nuance in discussing the origins of BL or in discussing controversial issues such as opinions from gay people and feminist views towards BL.
-As Matt Thorn put it, there is a range opinions from Japanese gay men towards BL, and likewise, a range of attitudes from BL fans regarding LGBTQ issues.
+As Rachel Thorn put it, there is a range opinions from Japanese gay men towards BL, and likewise, a range of attitudes from BL fans regarding LGBTQ issues.
 It is important to raise awareness of that multifacetedness of the discourse on BL.

 The materials cited is not an exhaustive list of references about BL/yaoi and their fans, of course.
 If there is possibilty for the booklet to get updated edition, perhaps the author can also refer to more recent additions into the discourse on BL such as queer vlogger Masaki C Matsumoto’s video “A gay man’s opinion about yaoi/BL” (2018) to add more varied perspective on the response of gay people towards BL.
 Or, another addition would be to discuss the issue of how fujoshi in certain communities deal with the tension between their religious identity and their identity as fans of BL, such as can be found in the works of Jessica Bauwens-Sugimoto (2016) or Ni Nyoman Wira (2014), which can be relevant to Indonesia’s situation in the “globalization” of BL.